tooling/book-of-modern-frontend-tooling/chapters/dependency-management/webpack/getting-started.md

 ## Creating Assets

 The power of webpack is through its ability to include assets that compose the final web application.
-Let's create and include another javascript file.
+Let's create and include another JavaScript file.
 Create the folder and file `src/js/alert.js`:

 ``` shell
 ├── package.json